MatthewMArnold/smart-grasper-ros-gui/README.md

   node.
 - Graph any selected sensor measurement data.
 - Select which sensors to run.
-This data must be requisitioned and passed into the ROS network to be sent to the embedded system by the serial node.
+This data must be requisitioned and passed into the ROS network to be sent to the microcontroller by the serial node.
   Furthermore, an id shall be associated with a sensor measurement request that shall be used by sensors to go into particular modes.
 - Easily "select all" sensors at once.
-- Easily input a particular desired motor force to be used by the embedded system's force controller.
+- Easily input a particular desired motor force to be used by the microcontroller's force controller.
 - Have logic behind which switches shall be enabled and which shall be disabled depending on the current state of the GUI and system.
 - Have the ability to display different types of errors.
 In particular, a